 The Architecture Diagram, given above, depicts the high-level design of a Connector.

-Directory and File Structure¶
+Root Directory and File Structure¶

 Each exchange connector is comprised of the following components.
-Below are the detailed descriptions of tasks for each component and its corresponding files
+Below are the detailed descriptions of tasks for each component and its corresponding files.

-Connector modules are centered around a
+Connector modules are centered around an

-Market class, which are children of
+Exchange class, which are children of

-Market instances also contain a list of
+Exchange instances also contain a list of

-InFlightOrders, which are orders placed by Hummingbot that are currently on the order book.
+InFlightOrders, which are orders placed by Hummingbot currently on the order book.

 - HTTP Request Type